Our principal risks

-- Appointment of external Wellbeing advisors, an internal Mental Health leader and champions as part of an overall wellbeing programme.
+Appointment of external Wellbeing advisors and internal Mental Health champions as part of an overall wellbeing programme.

 Public perception and reputation

-Risk: Failure to respond in a transparent manner to issues raised by the current environment, including adverse media coverage which impacts the firm’s reputation.
+Risk: Failure to respond in an impactful and transparent manner to issues raised by the current environment, including adverse media coverage which impacts the firm’s reputation.

-- Open and active engagement in serious debate with relevant stakeholder groups on trust-related and public interest issues to inspire change.
+Engage more fully in open and serious debate with relevant stakeholder groups on trust-related and public interest issues to inspire change.

-Risk: Failure to comply with relevant independence, legal, ethical, regulatory or professional requirements leading to regulatory action and/or a client conflict of interest.
+Risk: Failure to comply with relevant independence, legal, regulatory or professional requirements leading to regulatory action and/or a client conflict of interest.

 Response: Established compliance and independence management systems including:

 Mandatory annual training for all partners and staff.

 Annual independence and compliance submissions for all partners and staff enforced by penalties for non-compliance.